RPG-2-0/RPG-2-0/README.md

 ## Hi there 👋
+ I’m currently working on getting Doom to run on ESP32 board
 <!--
 **RPG-2-0/RPG-2-0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.